 The King however did say that if the indexation was to be given by the government, he would use that money for any renovations and repairs required by Belgian royal palaces, so that the government’s Buildings Agency would not have to provide more money to cover those costs.

 King Albert and the royal family receive €10.8 million a year from the Belgian government for their official duties.
 The indexation would increase this amount by approximately €350,000.Filed under Belgian Royals

-Tagged Albert II of the Belgians, Finances, Government.
+Tagged Albert II of Belgium, Finances, Government.